olegkapitonov/Kapitonov-Plugins-Pack/README.md

    which is in the plugins PATH for your host application.
 Usually it is `/usr/lib/lv2` for LV2 plugins and `/usr/lib/ladspa` for LADSPA plugins.
 4. Launch host application (e. g.
 Ardour).
 Find desired plugin in the library.
 Names will have `kpp_` prefix.

+For the version from master branch (thanks to [brummer10](https://github.com/brummer10)):

+1. Run 'make' command.
+   Default build, aka 'make' build the LV2 plugins, 'make LADSPA' build the ladspa plugins, 'make LV2 LADSPA' build both versions. 'make faust' regenerate the faust generated *-cpp files.
+2. Run 'make install' command.
+   Plugins will be installed to ~/.ladspa and ~/.lv2 if the command was run from user or to /usr/lib/ladspa and /usr/lib/lv2 if the command was run from root.
+3. Launch host application (e. g.
+Ardour).
+Find desired plugin in the library.
+Names will have `kpp_` prefix.